proger/flaky-librispeech/README.md

 The run that resulted in this data: https://wandb.ai/stud76/ha/runs/3i0kv0vf

 The code for the model and training is available in [haloop commit e7b6fe7](https://github.com/proger/haloop/tree/e7b6fe7b8b2efa0c21fa0227b0e5267846fc302f).
+Implementation of Bootstrapped Likelihood is available in the [main branch of haloop](https://github.com/proger/haloop)

 This dataset contains 28539 utterances.
 Later experiments use 28538 utterances without the first one.